This is my complete guide on how to remove vomit from your carpet.

 Method 1: Immediately Clean Out vomit out of the carpet

-First advice : you should not let it set on the carpet completely because it will settle deep into the fibers of your carpet.
+First advice : you should not let the vomit set on the carpet completely because it will settle deep into the carpet fibers.

-The end result is that it will be harder to remove.
+The end result is that the vomit stain will be harder to remove.